15 Administrative Assistant Resume Examples for 2024

 We’ve discussed how to build your skills section, how to format your resume for the ATS, how you can add metrics, and why you should modify every administrative assistant resume you submit.

 With these tips in mind, upload your resume to our free resume checker to see how your masterpiece can be improved with our AI-powered tips.
-If you’re thinking about starting your resume from scratch, try our resume builder, where you can begin the process with built-in AI-powered tips and proper formatting.
+If you’re thinking about starting your resume from scratch, try our AI resume builder, where you can begin the process with built-in AI-powered tips and proper formatting.